mikhel1984/manipulator/README.md

 # manipulator

-**Maxima** CAS library for the analysis of kinematic trees.
+[Maxima](https://maxima.sourceforge.io/) Computer Algebra System library for the analysis of kinematic trees.
 It includes the following files:

 * _manipulator.mac_ - main methods for the manipulator analysis
 * _rotations.mac_ - parametrization of rotations